48 Hours – 4.5 stars

-The best of the buddy-cop genre, I got a chance to watch this 1982 release last night with my boy.
-This was Eddie Murphy’s kinetic debut as hustler Reggie Hammond, released from prison for 48 hours under the brutal watch of Detective Jack Cates (Nick Nolte) to hunt for Hammond’s ex-partners, who have gone on a cop-killing spree in San Francisco.
+Eddie Murphy kinetically debuts as hustler Reggie Hammond, released from prison for 48 hours under the brutal watch of Detective Jack Cates (Nick Nolte) to hunt for Hammond’s ex-partners, who have gone on a cop-killing spree in San Francisco.
 The film catapulted Murphy to stardom.
-It was also the first picture to feature a Saturday Night Live comedian in a raw, crime story.
+It was also the first picture to feature a Saturday Night Live comedian in a raw, crime story and stands as one of the better “buddy cop” pictures ever, though Murphy is really only deputized.

-The film holds up well.
-Murphy is very funny but he does not treat every scene as an opportunity to do a bit or schtick.
-Rather, he picks and chooses his moments, trusting in the story directed and mostly written by Walter Hill.
-He has one virtuoso scene, when he poses as a cop to roust a redneck bar, but even there, where he puts a knife to a man’s face and tells him, “I’m your worst fu***** nightmare, I’m a ni**** with a badge”, he is in keeping with the picture’s tough tenor.
-And Nolte’s Cates is brutal, unpleasant and an unrelenting racist, almost shockingly so, given our current advanced ethos.
-Given that we’re dealing with tough cops and criminals, the racial dynamic is not off-putting.
+Yes, Murphy is very funny, sometimes side-splittingly so, but he does not treat every scene as an opportunity to do a bit or schtick.
+He picks and chooses his moments, trusting in the story directed and mostly written by Walter Hill (The Long Riders).
+Murphy has one virtuoso scene, when he poses as a cop to roust a redneck bar, but even there, where he puts a knife to a man’s face and tells him, “I’m your worst fu***** nightmare, I’m a ni**** with a badge”, he’s in keeping with the picture’s tough tenor.
+Nolte’s Cates is brutal, unpleasant and an unrelenting racist, almost shockingly so, given our current advanced ethos, yet, they bond in a manner that feels authentic.
+Given we’re dealing with tough cops and criminals, the racial dynamic is not off-putting.
 It just adds to the tension.

 I was also surprised by the gritty brutality of the movie.
 The body count is high, but rather than explosions and elegant slo-motion, Hill takes more of a Sam Peckinpah approach.
 The shootings are bloody and awkward, not stylized.
 And the bad guys – Albert Ganz (James Remar) and Billy Bear (Sonny Landham) – are scary bad.